Chart Color Schemes

 Woodford - D'Aguilar features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.3 percent of all households, including 32.9 percent couples with children, 34.0 percent couples without children, and 10.3 percent single parent families.
-Non-family households constitute the remaining 21.7 percent, with lone person households at 19.2 percent and group households comprising 2.6 percent of the total.
-The median household size is 2.7 people, which is larger than the Greater Brisbane average of 2.6 people.
+Family households comprise 78.3% of all households, including 32.9% couples with children, 34.0% couples without children, and 10.3% single parent families.
+Non-family households account for the remaining 21.7%, with lone person households at 19.2% and group households comprising 2.6%.
+The median household size is 2.7 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households